marktellez/aaia.institute/src/content/proposal.md

-# A Blueprint for a New Economy: The Technological Foundations of Autonomous AI Agents [Research Grant Proposal]
+# Profit pipelines using autonomous ai agents in a multi-agent framework [Research Grant Proposal]

 ## Section 1: Introduction